Corey Bailey

 If you haven’t cataloged your collection yet, now is a good time to do it.
 If you

-not necessarily produce better sounding files than the commercially-produced
+necessarily produce better sounding files than the commercially-produced CD.

-CD.
 So, the decision to digitize them is yours.
 After all, it is good practice.
+This leaves

-This leaves you with the material that can’t be found on CD.
-There is still a
+you with the material that can’t be found on CD.
+There is still a surprising amount

-surprising amount left to be transferred to the digital realm.
-Digitizing copyrighted
+left to be transferred to the digital realm.
+Digitizing copyrighted material for your

-material for your own use is legal (in the US) so, all you need is the equipment,
+own use is legal (in the US) so, all you need is the equipment, the knowledge of

 To do this, you will need a turntable, connected to a phono preamp that has the